Reviews You Can Rely On

 Should You Buy the Brooks Hyperion Max 2?

 The Hyperion Max 2 is an interesting shoe.
 It has the hallmarks of a speed trainer: plate, rocker geometry, and performance fit upper.
 However, it has a disappointing foam with little-to-no resilience compared to the competition and a ride many runners might find too firm.
 It also doesn't feel great at paces other than moderate efforts.
 On the other hand, runners who like a firm ride and want a more stable feel for their moderate efforts might enjoy this shoe.
-Still, for an above-average MSRP, we have a hard time recommending this shoe compared to some of the competition.
+Still, for an above-average price, this niche-use shoe isn't the right choice for most runners.

 What Other Running Shoes Should You Consider?

 The Saucony Endorphin Speed 4 is a great comparison based on specs alone.
 It also has a performance fit upper, plate, and rocker geometry, but it adds a highly resilient foam to the equation.
 As a result, it feels better at a broader range of paces.
 Plus, it costs less.
-Similarly, the Puma Deviate Nitro 3 checks those boxes but doesn't score as high in our testing as the Hyperion Max 2 due to the overly narrow fit.
+And at an even more wallet-friendly price, the Adidas Adizero Evo SL offers more comfort and performance, but is significantly less stable.
 If you're after versatile max-cushioning, you should consider the Asics Novablast 5, Mizuno Neo Vista, or the Asics Superblast 2.
-All three are highly versatile, comfortable, and softer and bouncier ride than the Hyperion Max 2.
+All three are highly versatile, comfortable, softer, and bouncier rides than the Hyperion Max 2.

 Nathaniel Bailey